PINION: Physics-informed neural network for accelerating radiative transfer simulations for cosmic reionization: Mass-averaged analysis

 Despite their success, neural networks suffer from interpretability and generalization problems \citep{7298640, 10.1145/2939672.2939778}.
 While physical phenomenons are often described by some theoretical or empirical model, neural networks attempt to learn these laws from statistically small and biased data.
 However, in recent years, a new class of neural networks with physics constrains has emerged.
 These networks are called \textit{Physics-Informed Neural Networks} (PINNs) and encapsulate additional physics laws into the behaviour of the network \citep{karniadakis_physics-informed_2021}.

 In this paper, we present \texttt{PINION}, a physics-informed neural network which can accurately predict the reionization map at any redshift and volume.
 This paper is organized as follows.
 In \S~\ref{chap:reionization_simulations} we present the numerical codes employed to simulate the reionization process and create the network training dataset.
-In \S~\ref{chap:eor} we present the model used to study the evolution of ionization during the EoR and our approach to encapsulate the expanding behaviour of the ionising front with a propagation mask.
+In \S~\ref{chap:eor} we present the model used to study the evolution of ionization during the EoR and data pre-processing by smoothing the source distribution field to encapsulate the expanding behaviour of the ionising front.
 Then in \S~\ref{chap:ccnn} we present \texttt{PINION}, the neural network that we developed for this project, with its physics constraint. \S~\ref{chap:res_ana} gives the results and their analysis, and \S~\ref{cha:conclusion} concludes with a summary of the results and the future prospects for this project.